infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

     whose dimensions correspond to the supports of the infinite parameters.

 ## InfiniteInterpolate queries
 We can also get a continuous representation of a variable as an interpolations object from the `Interpolations.jl` package.
 This is based on the `InfiniteInterpolate` extension, which is automatically loaded in when both `InfiniteOpt` and `Interpolations` are imported.
-Currently supported methods are `constant_interpolation`, `linear_interpolation` and `cubic_spline_interpolation`.
+The current supported methods are `linear_interpolation`, `constant_interpolation` and `cubic_spline_interpolation`.
 ```jldoctest results
 julia> using Interpolations